 A human resources specialist may take on multiple roles and responsibilities.
 For example, companies and human resource professionals understood the toll the pandemic took on the workforce’s mental health and well-being.
 Some companies offered additional paid time off (PTO) for mental health days and others implemented health and wellness programs for their team.
 While colleges and universities promote self-care tips for students, the same tips apply to all — we all should practice healthy habits to lead happier lives.

 Politicians must demonstrate superior communications skills to connect with their constituents.
 You see this in campaigns, speeches, and legislation documents.
 Politics is a broad field and encompasses everything from your local registrar to the President of the United States — with many jobs in between.

 In addition to those in elected office, your communications skills can be well used as a political appointee, in positions like a communications director or press secretary.

-According to the BLS, the average annual salary for a politician is $125,350.
-This average is not very representative, however.
-For example, a local councilman in small-town Ohio makes $8,000, whereas a US senator makes $174,000 annually.
-The BLS estimates that the number of jobs in this field will grow by approximately nine percent over the next decade.
+According to the BLS, the median annual salary for a politician is $128,020.
+The BLS estimates that the number of jobs in this field will grow by approximately seven percent over the next decade.

 The career possibilities and the opportunities are vast when you earn your degree in communications.
+While a degree in communication can get you started in many of these careers, an internship or graduate degree may also be required for some of the careers on this list.
 Here at Johnson & Wales University College of Professional Studies, we offer a bachelor of arts in communications and a bachelor of science in advertising & marketing communications.
 For more information about completing your communications degree, complete the Request Info form, call 855-JWU-1881, or email [email protected].